mi804/Nexus-Gen/README.md

 ```

 ### Image Generation
 Try the following scripts to perform image generation (Needs at least 24 GB VRAM).
+You may perfrom fp8 quantization of the DiT by setting args `--fp8_quantization` for extreme memory saving.
 Please see `image_generation.py` for details about the inference hyperparameters.
 ```shell
 python image_generation.py --prompt "A cute cat" --width 512 --height 512
 ```